PWAs on iOS 12.2: No Motion and No Orientation (or…?) — UPDATED

 This week, March 9, beta 5 was released to the public.
 Not knowing if there were changes since the previous betas (there was talk about an alternative implementation), I downloaded beta 5 and tried it myself.

-Unfortunately, there is no change:
+Unfortunately, there was no change:

 Time is running out.
 The release for iOS is not announced officially, but it will probably follow shortly after Apple’s March 25 event, according to MacRumors.
 One other beta might follow, but it seems there is very little time for more.